Artist: Jean Walter

 Covers:

-Herman Emmink [as Tulpen Uit Amsterdam with one less stanza as Jean Walter's]
+Herman Emmink [as Tulpen Uit Amsterdam missing one of Jean Walter's stanzas]

 Anton Karas [instrumental]